 "Add to the honors list in that great generation the farmers of western Massachusetts who resisted the taking of their homes and land for nonpayment of exorbitant taxes.
 This was the Shays Rebellion, which put a fright into the Founding Fathers, especially as it led to uprisings in Maryland, South Carolina, New Jersey, and Pennsylvania.
 That rebellion persuaded the Founding Fathers that a strong central government was needed to maintain law and order against unruly dissidents, slave rebels, and Indians.
 These were the true revolutionaries of the Revolutionary generation."

 Howard Zinn.
-"The Greatest Generation,"
+"The Greatest Generation," The Progressive, October 2001

 The Federalist Conspiracy

-Patrick Henry speaking at the 1774 Continental Congress Of the fifty-six men who had signed the Declaration of Independence in 1776, only six of those attended the Federal Convention in Philadelphia in 1787 where the specially selected delegates secretly concocted a plutocratic structure of rule.
+Of the fifty-six men who had signed the Declaration of Independence in 1776, only six of those attended the Federal Convention in Philadelphia in 1787 where the specially selected delegates secretly concocted a plutocratic structure of rule.
 Patrick Henry refused to attend the convention and genuinely democratic patriots such as George Mason, Luther Martin, John Francis Mercer, and Elbridge Gerry participated in the convention but refused to sign the new constitution because it lacked a Bill of Rights and provided inadequate representation of the people.

 John Lansing and Robert Yates attended the 1786 Constitutional Convention in Philadelphia as members of the New York delegation.
 As the Hamilton-Madison plutocratic conspiracy group took control of the convention, both Yates and Lansing became disillusioned because they believed it was exceeding its instructions to merely modify the Articles of Confederation.
 They were dismayed at the Hamilton-Madison-inspired movement to write an entirely new constitution.
-Members of the 1787 Constitutional Convention After six weeks, John Lansing and fellow New York delegate Robert Yates left the convention, explaining their departure in a joint letter to New York Governor George Clinton.
+After six weeks, John Lansing and fellow New York delegate Robert Yates left the convention, explaining their departure in a joint letter to New York Governor George Clinton.
 They explained that they opposed any document that would consolidate the United States into one government, and indicated that they understood that the convention was going to consider such a consolidation.
 In their letter to Clinton, they warned that the kind of government recommended by the convention would not "afford that security to equal and permanent liberty which we wished to make an invariable object of our pursuit."
 As members of the New York ratifying convention in 1788, Lansing and Yates both vigorously opposed the Constitution.

 In 1787, the vast majority of American people lived in a community-oriented culture, on farms or in cities working as artisans and laborers.
 Their concept of independence was associated with interdependence and cooperation--all for the common good.
 Women worked with men, families traded labor and animals.
 In this culture of mutual concern and mutual obligation, working class people took care of one another.
 They shared common values and interests, completely different from the values of a market-driven approach to life.
 According to this common welfare approach to life, merchants and financiers would be restricted to what the community decided about how resources are used.
 The working class had put its democratic, interdependent ideals into their state constitutions and in town and city charters when possible.